Do you need a fresh perspective on your project?

 Or, maybe you are keen to prove or evaluate your project yourself and have time available, but little experience, so you’re at a loss where to start.

-Feasibility studies and evaluations need time and attention and an appropriate approach.
+Evaluations need time and attention and an appropriate approach.
 They don’t have to be complicated, but they do have to be accurate.
 Treating them as an after-thought can threaten your whole project, and turn thousands of pounds and hundreds of hours of effort down the drain needlessly.

-I work with projects run by public sector agencies, most of which fall into the education, training, enterprise, childcare and outdoor recreation sectors.
+I work with projects run by public sector agencies, most of which fall into the education, training, healthcare, enterprise, childcare and outdoor recreation sectors.